dentremor/Software-Defined-Infrastrucure/doku.md

 "The Lightweight Directory Access Protocol can be used for querying and modifying information from distributed directory services."

 The difference between these two protocols are the encryption.
-LDAPS is encrypted via SSL and running on the default port 636, LDAP is encrypted and decrypted via START TLS and running on the default port 389.
+LDAPS is encrypted via SSL and running on the default port 636, LDAP is encrypted or decrypted via START TLS and running on the default port 389.
 ("Editorial - LDAP", 2021)

 #### What does the acronym dc in dc=somedomain, dc=org stand for?